-Department of Ministry Leadership Descriptions for courses from the Department of Ministry Leadership (MN)
+Department of Ministry Leadership

+Descriptions for courses from the Department of Ministry Leadership (MN)

-MN-5500-Introduction to Ministry Leadership
+MN-5500-Essentials for Excellence in Ministry Leadership

 This course is an analysis of the biblical, historical, theoretical, and personal foundations of leadership.
 It includes a study of organizational planning, structure, and processes.
 It emphasizes the importance of a leader's character, discusses methods for personal and spiritual assessment, and analyzes strategies to develop leadership competencies for ministry in diverse settings.